porcinus/pcsx-rearmed-launcher/README.md

  - in '/opt/retropie/configs/psx', edit emulators.cfg and add 'pcsx-rearmed-launcher = "pushd /opt/retropie/emulators/pcsx-rearmed; ./pcsx-rearmed-launcher -cdfile %ROM%; popd"'.
  - Copy 'pcsx-rearmed-launcher.cpp' to '/opt/retropie/emulators/pcsx-rearmed' and compile it running 'g++ pcsx-rearmed-launcher.cpp -o pcsx-rearmed-launcher'.
  - Start a PSX game into EmulationStation and press A to edit setting and set default emulator to 'pcsx-rearmed-launcher'.

+# Issues
+If you have any troubles, please open a Issues, explain your problem as clearly as possible and attach '/dev/shm/runcommand.log' file to the post.